AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-plans.md

    ![](assets/assign-learning.png)

-   **5.** **On a specific date:** When the events must occur on a specific date.
+   **5 - On a specific date:** When the events must occur on a specific date.
 Select the date on which the event must be assigned.
 Select the user groups for whom the event needs to be auto assigned.
 Select the instances that need to be assigned, and optionally enter after how many days the event needs to be triggered.

    ![](assets/on-a-specific-date.png)